cashapp/molecule/README.md

 }
 ```

-This code is okay, but the RxJava ceremony will scale non-linearly.
+This code is okay, but the ceremony of combining reactive streams will scale non-linearly.
-This means the more sources of data which are used and the more complex the logic the harder to understand the Rx code becomes.
+This means the more sources of data which are used and the more complex the logic the harder to understand the reactive code becomes.

-Despite emitting the `Loading` state synchronously, Compose UI [requires an initial value](https://developer.android.com/reference/kotlin/androidx/compose/runtime/rxjava3/package-summary#(io.reactivex.rxjava3.core.Observable).subscribeAsState(kotlin.Any)) be specified for all `Observable` usage.
+Despite emitting the `Loading` state synchronously, Compose UI [requires an initial value](https://developer.android.com/reference/kotlin/androidx/compose/runtime/package-summary#(kotlinx.coroutines.flow.Flow).collectAsState(kotlin.Any,kotlin.coroutines.CoroutineContext)) be specified for all `Flow` or `Obserable` usage.
 This is a layering violation as the view layer is not in the position to dictate a reasonable default since the presenter layer controls the model object.

 Molecule lets us fix both of these problems.